fossas/spectrometer/docs/differences-from-v1.md

 - Okbuck
 - Buck

-For these managers, you can write a custom integration by creating `.fossa-deps.{yml,json}` file which is more representative of your project's dependencies usage.
+For these managers, you can write a custom integration by creating `fossa-deps.{yml,json}` file which is more representative of your project's dependencies usage.

 ### CLI commands